Daniel Curtis Lee

-Overview

 Early life

 Lee was born in Jackson, Mississippi to Nathaniel Lee Sr., a producer, and Sharial Lee.
 His older brother, Nathaniel Lee Jr., is also an actor.
 He lived in Mississippi until the age of 10, when he relocated to Long Beach, California.

 Career

 His breakthrough role came in 2004 when he started playing Simon "Cookie" Nelson-Cook on the Nickelodeon series Ned's Declassified School Survival Guide.

 In the original 2003 pilot, “Cookie” was called “Boogie” and was played by actor Stephen Markarian, before Lee was cast a year later.

-After Ned’s Declassified School Survival Guide was cancelled in 2007, Lee would go on to play Kornelius "Kojo" Jonesworth on the Disney XD sitcom Zeke and Luther.
+After Ned’s Declassified School Survival Guide ended in 2007, Lee would go on to play Kornelius "Kojo" Jonesworth on the Disney XD sitcom Zeke and Luther.
 He has also appeared in other television shows, such as First Monday and The Shield, and films such as Friday After Next.

-Curtis is also a rapper and releases his own solo works to Spotify.
+Lee is also a rapper and releases his own solo works to Spotify.
 His debut album, Double Lit Double It, was released in 2020.

+In February 2023, Lee started a podcast called Ned's Declassified Podcast Survival Guide with Devon Werkheiser and Lindsey Shaw under the network PodCo.

+In November of 2024, Lee along with Werkheiser and Shaw, announced that their partnership with PodCo has ended and that they will be running the podcast themselves, following the fall out from a comment made on a tik tok live by Werkheiser around the documentary Quiet on Set: The Dark Side of Kids TV. and Shaw's frustration about why their show has not received a reboot.

 Personal life

 Lee is a former member of the Hollywood Knights, a celebrity basketball team.
-Daniel graduated with a degree in linguistics from California State University Long Beach.
+Lee graduated with a degree in linguistics from California State University Long Beach.